-Civil society organisations (CSOs) do and will play a key role in mitigating this by challenging, shaping and implementing youth unemployment policy (Baglioni and Giugni 2014; Giugni et al 2021) and performing advocacy and delivery roles.
+Civil society organisations (CSOs) play a key role in mitigating youth unemployment and precarity by challenging, shaping and implementing youth unemployment policy (Baglioni and Giugni 2014; Giugni et al 2021) and performing advocacy and delivery roles.
 Where welfare provision is contracting, as it is in the UK, a mixed economy of welfare is more likely, thus emphasising the role of CSOs.
-Concurrently the most comprehensive studies of welfare provision to date are pitched at national, supra-national, federal or local/city levels of governance, with little attention given to devolution date (Esping-Andersen 1990; Taylor-Gooby 2004; Wallace and Bendit 2009; Pierson 2011).
+Concurrently more studies of welfare provision to date are pitched at national, supra-national, federal or local/city levels of governance, with little attention given to devolution date (Esping-Andersen 1990; Taylor-Gooby 2004; Wallace and Bendit 2009; Pierson 2011).

 This research will take advantage of the UK’s unique, asymmetrical devolved arrangements to address the identified gap in research examining the role of CSO in youth (un)employment under devolved systems of governance.
 It will provide an internationally-salient analysis located in the global phenomenon of state reconfiguration, the emergence of sub-state welfare regimes and the adoption of welfare pluralism.
 It will do so by examining and comparing variation in youth unemployment activity among civil society organisations at the ‘sub-state’ (or devolved) levels of UK governance.

 Northern Ireland: a place apart